2004 Dhemaji school bombing: Reactions

 The injured were admitted to the Dhemaji Civil Hospital and other 10 being critically injured were shifted to Dibrugarh Civil Hospital.
-Chief Minister of Assam Tarun Gogoi condemned the blast stating it to be "most barbaric, inhuman and pathetic" incident.
+Chief Minister of Assam Tarun Gogoi condemned the blast, calling it the "most barbaric, inhuman and pathetic" incident.
 He also announced that the state would be observing 16 August of every year as Mourning Day in memory of those killed.
-The chief minister announced Rs 300,000 for the victims and Rs 50,000 for the seriously injured.
+The chief minister announced Rs 300,000 for each victim killed and Rs 50,000 for every seriously injured person.
 The Dhemaji and Lakhimpur unit of AASU called a 12-hour bandh on 16 August 2004 in protest of the blast.
 The AASU had also demanded the resignation of the chief minister.
 The Assam State Committee of CPI(M) vehemently condemned the incident.
 It also organized a protest rally in the capital city of Guwahati on 17 August against the extremists for the killings and against the administration for the failure of protection.
 The committee had also called a 12-hour Assam-bandh on 18 August.